molgenis/molgenis-frontend/README.md

 [![Code Coverage](https://codecov.io/gh/molgenis/molgenis-frontend/branch/master/graph/badge.svg)](https://codecov.io/gh/molgenis/molgenis-frontend/branch/master)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 # molgenis-frontend
-These are *stable* apps for MOLGENIS.
-The *stable* apps will compose the MOLGENIS frontend.
+These are *stable* packages for MOLGENIS.
+The *stable* packages will compose the MOLGENIS frontend.
 These are used in the [molgenis/molgenis repository](https://github.com/molgenis/molgenis)

 The following will be addressed: